Joshter Andrew

 Joshter Andrew (born 11 March 1998) is a Guamanian male judoka who competed at the 2020 Summer Olympics.

 Early and personal life

 Andrew was born on 11 March 1998 in Guam.
 He started training in judo in 2013.
 After finishing high school he moved to Japan in 2017.
 He received an Olympic Solidarity scholarship and he studied business law at Ryutsu Keizai University.

 Career

-He won a gold medal in the -81kg event at the 2019 Pacific Games in Apia, Samoa.
+He won a gold medal in the -81 kg event at the 2019 Pacific Games in Apia, Samoa.
 He was selected to compete in the Judo at the 2020 Summer Olympics – Men's 81 kg where he was defeated by Akmal Murodov.